falcosecurity/falco-website/content/en/blog/gsoc2023/index.md

 Hello Folks!, my name is [Rohith](https://github.com/Rohith-Raju), and I am thrilled to share my experiences and reflections on the first week of the Google Summer of Code (GSoC) period.

-This is an exhilarating time for participants like myself as we embark on our coding journey and dive into the world of open-source development.
+This is an exhilarating time for participants like myself as we embark on our coding journey and dive into the world of open source development.

 A huge thank you! to all the community members accepting me as one of them ❤️.